Latest posts by Ahmad Imran (see all)

 Recommended Reading – How Habits Work? by Charles Duhigg.

-8 – Persistence and Grit
+8 – Persistence and grit (not talent)

 How many times have you heard this, blogging is not a sprint, it is a marathon?